A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Conclusion and discussion

 Rayleigh's inflection-point theorem of 1880 ushered in a century-long series of sufficient conditions for the stability of inviscid, parallel shear flows.
-Yet, well into the $21^{\rm st}$ century, necessary conditions have remained elusive for applied researchers.
-We have developed a simple methodology that allows for the detection of inviscid instability, inspired by empirical observations in the stability of Jupiter's alternative jets.
-All that is needed to operate our method is a comparison of $h$ defined in (4.22) with the profile of the reciprocal Rossby Mach number, $M_{\alpha}^{-1}(y)$, which can be easily calculated from the basic flow (see section 2.2).
-The true stability boundary in the parameter space should be found between the unstable regions detected by Theorem 4 and the stable regions deduced by the KA criteria.
+Yet, well into the $21^{\rm st}$ century, sufficient conditions for instability (or equivalently, necessary conditions for stability) have remained elusive for applied researchers.
+We have developed a simple methodology that allows for the detection of inviscid instability, inspired by empirical observations of the stability of Jupiter's alternating jets.
+All that is needed to operate our method is a comparison of $h$ defined in (\ref{hhh}) with the profile of the reciprocal Rossby Mach number, $M_{\alpha}^{-1}(y)$, which can be easily calculated from the basic flow (see section 3.3).
+The true stability boundary in the parameter space should be found between the unstable regions detected by Theorem 2 and the stable regions deduced by the KA criteria.

 Our method relies solely on the fundamental tools of Sturm-Liouville theory, but exhibits a high level of applicability beyond Rayleigh's equation framework.
-Similar stability conditions are likely to be found for various inviscid shear-flow stability problems in science and engineering, including hypersonic, stratified, magneto-hydrodynamic, and/or non-Newtonian flows.
-To the best of our knowledge, the possibility of such a general and practical stability theory has not been previously pointed out.
+Similar hurdle stability conditions guaranteeing instability are likely to be found for various inviscid shear-flow stability problems in science and engineering, including hypersonic, stratified, magneto-hydrodynamic, and/or non-Newtonian flows.
+To the best of our knowledge, the possibility of such a general and practical instability theory has not been previously pointed out.
+The hurdle theory could even yield new insights into classical Rayleigh equation problems as illustrated in Appendix C, where an internally heated vertical channel is analysed.